saravanan86/FeedViewer/README.md

 # FeedViewer
 App displays details of Simpsons and Starwars characters which are festched from restful web services.
-Below are some of screen caps of the App from Android phone and tablet.
+Below are some of screen caps of the App from Android phone and tablet along with the points covered in the app based on excercise sheet

-Note: APKs that are built with latest code base is present in https://github.com/saravanan86/FeedViewer/tree/master/apks

 ### Android Phone:
+1. App displays only the text in the list inside the cardview.
+2. List is implemented with RecyclerView and it is toggelable from List to Grid and viceversa
+3. Detail view displays Image, Title and Desciption using LinearLayout.
+4. App name will be shown in the title bar for list of items screen and Selected item will be shown in title bar for detailed view.
+5. Bonus item: Search is implmented to filter out lists in list item view.

 <img src="/ScreenCaps/PhoneMainList.png" alt="Phone Main List" width="200px"/>&nbsp;&nbsp;<img src="/ScreenCaps/PhoneMainGrid.png" alt="Phone Main Grid" width="200px"/>&nbsp;&nbsp;<img src="/ScreenCaps/PhoneDetail.png" alt="Phone Detail" width="200px"/>&nbsp;&nbsp;<img src="/ScreenCaps/PhoneSearch.png" alt="Phone Search" width="200px"/>

 ### Android Tablet:
+1. App displays only the text in the list inside the cardview and Detail view will be populated once a list item is selected.
+2. List is implemented with RecyclerView.
+3. Detail view displays Image, Title and Desciption using LinearLayout.
+4. App name will be shown in the title bar.
+5. Bonus item: Search is implmented to filter out lists in list item view.

 <img src="/ScreenCaps/TabletList.png" alt="Tablet List" width="275px"/>&nbsp;&nbsp;<img src="/ScreenCaps/TabletSearch.png" alt="Tablet Detail" width="275px"/>&nbsp;&nbsp;<img src="/ScreenCaps/TabletDetail.png" alt="Tablet Search" width="275px"/>

 ### Building the App: